atropical/varvar/README.md

 ## Figma Installation

 1. Open Figma and go to the Community tab
-2. Search for "Varvar"
+2. Search for "VarVar"
 3. Click on the plugin and then click "Install"

 ## Usage
 ### Design Mode
 1. Open your Figma file containing variables
-2. Run the Varvar plugin from the Plugins menu
+2. Run the VarVar plugin from the Plugins menu
 3. Choose your desired export format (JSON or CSV)
 4. Click "Export Variables"
 5. The exported file will be automatically downloaded

 ### Dev Mode
 1. Open your Figma file containing variables
-2. Run the Varvar plugin from the Plugins menu
+2. Run the VarVar plugin from the Plugins menu
 3. Choose your desired export format (JSON or CSV)
 4. Click "Export Variables"
 5. The exported file will be automatically downloaded